 The Faculty Council will:

-- Consider academic and other matters related to the faculty and to the School of Medicine
+- Consider academic and other matters related to the faculty and to the School of Medicine, including educational programs;

-- Communicate with faculty at large about issues of importance
+- Communicate with faculty at large about issues of importance; and

 The Faculty Council will be an elected body representative of the faculty of Icahn School of Medicine.
 Representatives will hold the academic rank of Instructor or higher in the School and will hold full-time, voluntary or part-time faculty status.
 Department Chairs and Institute Directors will not be eligible to serve on the Faculty Council.